ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/sending_payload.md

 ### Instructions

 !!! tip ""
-    1. Copy the hekate_ctcaer `.bin` file from the Hekate `.zip` file to a location on your phone
+    1. Copy the hekate_ctcaer `.bin` file from the Hekate `.zip` file and fusee-primary.bin to a location on your phone
     - A tool such as Amaze File Manager can do this
     2. Launch Rekado on your phone
     3. Navigate to `Payloads`, then press the `+` button at the bottom right